 3. Payment and Shipping Options – All of my posts also include payment and shipping options and shipping schedules to help my customers and myself save some time in answering frequently asked questions.

 This is actually intended for new online shoppers because people who have been shopping for second-hand goods for quite some time already know what to expect.
-Some of these reminders include (but not limited to):
+Some of these reminders include (but are not limited to):

 - Common reasons and the possibility of shipping delays